-- Enter or paste the Azure URL for your Microsoft Azure HDInsight connection.
-Example: https://<clustername>.azurehdinsight.net/
+- Type or paste the Azure URL for your Microsoft Azure HDInsight connection.
+Example: https://<clustername>.azurehdinsight.net/.

-- Enter the User Name and Password associated with the connection.
+- Type the User Name and Password associated with the connection.

-- Contact your administrator to find out the username and password for the cluster administrator user that you configured during the setup of your Microsoft Azure HDInsight cluster.
+- Contact your administrator to find out the user name and password for the cluster administrator user that you configured during set up of your Microsoft Azure HDInsight cluster.

 - Select the Apache Spark Version used on your cluster.

 - Click Test to test the connection.

 - Set the Connection Mode to the coding language to use in the Apache Spark Code tool.

 - Connect to your Microsoft Azure storage account.